AkshatGada/Cross-Chain-Lending/README.md

-# Cross-Chain Lending: Morpho Blue Cross-Chain Collateral Design Pattern ( WIP )
+# Cross-Chain Lending: Morpho Blue Cross-Chain Collateral Design Pattern

 > Note: The core scripts for the cross-chain lending workflows have been completed.
 Integration with AggSandbox is underway, and we are actively developing the frontends and polishing the full end-to-end workflow.
-Please see the detailed description below for the complete implementation and usage notes. -->
+Please see the detailed description below for the complete implementation and usage notes.

 ## Overview